Home / Itinerary

 5. Bottled water and snacks throughout the trip.

-7. Service charges of a professional western bird guide and experienced local bird guide throughout the whole trip.
+7. Service charges of a professional bird guide throughout the whole trip.

 8. China domestic travel insurance.